Published: February 12th, 2018 | Last updated: March 12th, 2018

 - Activity and Energy Level

 When you’re going through the application process, the company will require you to take the medical exam.
 The results of the exam are going to impact your chances of being approved for the plan and how expensive your policy is going to be.
-The better your results from the exam, the lower your insurance premiums are going to be.

 No Exam Life Insurance